Consumer Warning: The Pink Panther Buys a New Laptop

 • Many consumers use plugged-in laptops, but this issue has overlooked broader consequences.
 For instance, battery-operated tools are essential during power blackouts.

-• Be aware the longer the new laptop is used the lower the recharge capacity of the battery.
+• Be aware that the longer the new laptop is used, the lower the battery’s recharge capacity.
+My laptop battery lasts about 4.5 hours and has a recharge time of about 45 minutes.

 • Imagine working late-night on a laptop with an assignment due the next day and the power goes out for an extended time… no worries because you think you have a “long life” battery.
 Or if during said blackout, sans task the laptop is merely a means of staying connected to the internet, one will learn the actual meaning of a “long life” battery…quickly.

-*Check the protection policy of every debit and credit card in your possession even from the same bank when using it for purchase.
-Sometimes the protection time limits differ.
+• Check the protection policy of every debit and credit card in your possession, even from the same bank, when using one for purchase.
+Sometimes, the protection time limits differ.
 Do not rely on a call to customer service for the information.
-Those time limits will rule over a vendor’s return policy under the right conditions.
+Under the right conditions, those time limits will rule over a vendor’s return policy.

 A Visa complaint could have been filed for up to 120 days of purchase.

-But I did not think a claim would be accepted because I was using the possessed laptop.
+However, I did not think a claim would be accepted because I still used the possessed laptop.

 I was unsure if five hours of battery life would be covered for a Visa purchase complaint.
 The equipment was lemony but usable and the battery was not defective.
 And where was I going to find a suitable replacement quickly?